Guymer/fmc/README.md

 ![FMC output for the example](example.png)

+FMC will also print out a list of countries which it thinks that you have visited.

 ## Dependencies

 FMC requires the following Python modules to be installed and available in your `PYTHONPATH`.